-One of the biggest secrets to be a successful working mum and not losing our sanity is to be honest with ourselves about our limits…we simply can’t do it all.
+One of the biggest secrets to being a successful working mum is to be honest with yourself about your limits…

 1. Know the hours you work

-Make sure that you and everyone who needs to know is clear about the hours you work.
+Make sure that everyone who needs to know is clear about the hours you work.

 2. Be focused

 The hours you work each week become more or less finite once you become a parent.